phot-lab/pyphot-active/README.md

-# pyphot-alds
+# pyphot-active
-A Python package for advanced laser diode simulator
+A Python package for active device simulation